guardian/editorial-tools-play-template/README.md

 ## Compiling Client Side Dependencies

+This project requires Node version 6.
+To manage different versions of node you can use [node version manager](https://github.com/creationix/nvm).

 You can compile client side dependencies with `yarn build` or `npm run build`.
 Alternatively to compile client side assets on change run `yarn build-dev` or `npm run build-dev`